 If you go back to EDIT screen before playing the simulation and make more changes, you need to click browser refresh on SIMULATION screen to update the simulation with those additional charges before you play the simulation.

-Simulations allow you to model existing or proposed supply chains and understand how they work so you can find areas where improvements are needed.
-Simulations show you how different supply chain designs will work, and what their costs and performance levels will be so you can find out which designs work best.
+SIMULATION allows you to model any existing or proposed supply chain and see how it works.
+Simulations show you how different supply chain designs will work, and what their costs and performance levels will be so you can find the designs that work best.
 Simulations help you see how supply chain entities interact, and understand how the whole supply chain works as a complete system.
-Simulations will show which supply chain designs work best in given situations.
-Simulations can generate data for use in optimizations.
-Learn more about analyzing simulation data in “Analyzing Simulation Data“.
+Simulations show which supply chain designs work best in given situations.
+Simulations generate data for use in optimizations.

-Optimizations allow you to take a single supply chain design and optimize specific variables in order to obtain the best possible performance or profitability from that design.
+OPTIMIZATION allows you to take a single supply chain design and optimize specific variables in order to obtain the best possible performance from that design.
 Optimizations refine existing designs, but they do not create new designs.
 Optimizations used for supply chains in high change environments require that every time a variable changes (such as fuel prices, rent or labor costs, demand forecasts, procurement costs etc.) a new optimization should be done to take those changes into account.
 Last month’s optimized solution can quickly become this month’s big mistake.

 An informative article in Supply Chain Digest expands on the differences between simulation and optimization – http://www.scdigest.com/assets/FirstThoughts/07-05-31.php

 Now view the last quick start tutorial — “How to Work with Case Studies“

 NOTE: The academic version of SCM Globe supports supply chain models containing up to 15 – 20 products and a similar number of facilities, vehicles and routes.
 Models exceeding these limits will run slowly and experience other problems.
 See “Tips for Building Supply Chain Models” for ways to work with these limits and other useful ideas.